OCR-D/ocr-d.github.io/v3.2.0/projects.md

 ## [MP4] NN/FST - Unsupervised OCR-Postcorrection based on Neural Networks and Finite-state Transducers

-The project aims to develop a ready to use software für module 3 (text optimization) of the OCR-D architecture.
+The project aims to develop a ready to use software for module 3 (text optimization) of the OCR-D architecture.
 The focus of development is in area 3.B (postcorrection) where we plan to also evaluate some up-to-date OCR systems (area 3.A).
 The main technologies that we plan to use are neural nets (NN)